cmu-rss-lab/rosdiscover-evaluation/README.rst

 RQs, we use the same scripts for building these images.
 We will use the example of the :code:`autorally-01` bug which is an error that was introduced into the :code:`autorally_core/launch/stateEstimator.launch` file that incorrectly remapped a topic.
-The format of the experiment definition for detection replication is different to the other experiment definitions, containing information on how to build the buggy and fixed docker images, the errors that are expected to be found, and definition of a reproducer node that guarantees use of the broken connector.
+The format of the experiment definition for detection replication is different to the other experiment definitions, containing information on how to build the buggy and fixed Docker images, the errors that are expected to be found, and definition of a reproducer node that guarantees use of the broken connector.
 We provide the pre-built images.
 See :code:`INSTALL <INSTALL.rst>`.